kkwoz/dnsdeceiver/README.md

 ### DNS Deceiver

-Python version of ARP-spoofing tool with blackjack and hook..s.
+Python version of an ARP-spoofing tool with blackjack and hook..s.
 Created as my uni project.

 ### Installation